 - CRISIS RESPONSE AND TRANSITION SERVICES

-Over the past year, the community has established a mobile crisis response system that is tied to both our paramedics and our local law enforcement agencies.
+Over the past few years, the community has established a mobile crisis response system that is tied to both our paramedics and our local law enforcement agencies.
 This system, lead by Your Hope Center, responds to all 911 behavioral health calls with crisis clinicians to respond at the point of need.
 The objective is to provide the care and stabilize the individual in the field or in the privacy of their home versus transporting the individual to the hospital or county jail.
 To date, we have seen a 74% reduction of transports to the hospital emergency department and county jail.

 After individuals have been stabilized, there is a critical need to transition those individuals back into an outpatient setting.
 Additional providers will be needed who can assist in coordinating this transition and ensure that no one falls through the cracks.